What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 Start the snowshoe up to Rawson Lake by following the south shoreline of Upper Kananaskis Lake.
 Enjoy stupendous views right off the bat.
 Cross the Sarrail Waterfall and look for a sign pointing to Rawson Lake.

-Head left and start climbing – 300 metres in total.
+Head left and start climbing – 300 m in total.
 Much of the climb through the spruce forest is steep.
 When the grade eventually moderates it means you’re almost at the lake.
 Wander along the shore of the lake looking for a spot out of the wind for lunch – and enjoy the view of Mount Sarrail.

 Don’t go beyond the end of Rawson Lake or you get yourself into avalanche territory.